sunnykatiyar50/Web-Alias/README.md

 # Web Alias — Browser Extension

 Assign short aliases to URLs and navigate instantly via the address bar.

+*Note: This is a vibe code utility tool.*

 ## 🚀 Features